crypticorn-ai/api-client-python/README.md

 ```
 If you don’t pass a session, `AsyncClient` will create and manage one internally.
 In that case, it will be automatically closed when using `async with` or when calling `await client.close()` manually.

+**Note on Sync Client**: The `SyncClient` uses per-operation sessions (creates and closes a session for each API call) to ensure reliable synchronous behavior.
+Custom sessions are accepted but not used.
+This approach prevents event loop conflicts at the cost of slightly higher overhead per operation.

 ### Disable Logging

 In case you don't want any logging statements by the `crypticorn` logger to be logged to stdout, you can disable it with: